BMW Films: The Escape

 Lexus builds a hoverboard.
 On purpose.

-The Lexus Hoverboard is a real, rideable board that levitates above the ground using magnetic levitation.
-It is not CGI.
-It is not a concept sketch.
-It is engineered, tested, and demonstrated.
+The Lexus Hoverboard is presented as a rideable board that levitates above the ground using magnetic levitation.
+The campaign frames it as engineered, tested, and demonstrated rather than simulated.

 This is brand storytelling executed through engineering, not advertising copy.

-Superconductors inside the board are cooled with liquid nitrogen.
-When placed above a specially designed magnetic track, the board locks into position and floats.
+Superconductors inside the board are described as being cooled with liquid nitrogen.
+When placed above a specially designed magnetic track, the board “locks” into position and floats.

-By placing professional skateboarders on a levitating board in a custom-built skate park, Lexus turns engineering into a cultural moment.
+By putting professional skateboarders on a levitating board in a purpose-built environment, Lexus turns technical credibility into a cultural moment.

 What this says about modern brand building

-The Lexus Hoverboard works because it is unnecessary.
+The Lexus Hoverboard works as a brand moment because it is unnecessary.
 It exists only to make a point.

 A few fast answers before you act

-Why can it only be used in specific locations?
+Why does it only work in specific locations?